dancewithDianTong/CMOBO/README.md

 ## Environment

-Experiments were implemented in python 3.10.6
+Experiments were implemented in `Python 3.10.6`

 The Python packages used are:
 - botorch